Connect with us

 “What is expansion of Medicaid?
 That is a lazy question,” Hosemann retorted.
 “What you need to be thinking about is how are we going to cover people who are working in Mississippi who have catastrophic illnesses?
 That is the real question.”

-Hosemann told members they need to focus on real life consequences instead of “some nomenclature that is three presidents ago.”
+Hosemann told media members they need to focus on real life consequences instead of “some nomenclature that is three presidents ago.”

 Granted, Medicaid expansion was enacted during the first term of former President Barack Obama in 2009.
 But in fairness to the media, the original Medicaid program was enacted during the 1960s and Social Security was created in the 1930s, yet their names have not changed.

-But in fairness to the lieutenant governor, he understands the value of providing health care access and because of the political rhetoric in the he cannot state the obvious: that the most cost-efficient way to provide health care is by expanding Medicaid as is under the Affordable Care Act, better known as Obamacare.
+But in fairness to the lieutenant governor, he understands the value of providing health care access and because of the political rhetoric in the state he cannot state the obvious: that the most cost-efficient way to provide health care is by expanding Medicaid as is allowed under the Affordable Care Act, better known as Obamacare.

 Under Medicaid expansion, estimates show, between 100,000 to 300,000 primarily working Mississippians, who currently have no insurance, can gain health care with the federal government paying the bulk of the cost.
 Multiple studies have found that Medicaid expansion will save the state money because of the influx of federal funds.